fish-quant/fq-imjoy/docs/fq-spot-detection.md

     For each analysed images, results files will be created in the specified results folder.
     More details on the results files can be found below.

+## RNA decomposition and foci detection

+TODO: To be added.

 ## Results

 For each analyzed image, two files will be created and stored under the orginal image name with a suffix